google-research/federated/optimization/README.md

 This directory is broken up into six task directories.
-Each task directory contains task-specific libraries (such as libraries for loading the correct dataset), as well as libraries for performing federated and non-federated (centralized) training.
-These are in the `optimization/{task}` folders.
+Each task directory contains task-specific libraries (such as libraries for loading the correct dataset), as well as libraries for performing federated training.
+These are in the `task` folder.

-A single binary for running these tasks can be found at `main/federated_trainer.py`.
+A single binary for running these tasks can be found at `trainer.py`.
 This binary will, according to `absl` flags, run any of the six task-specific federated training libraries.

-There is also a `shared` directory with utilities specific to these experiments, such as implementations of metrics used for evaluation.

 ## Example usage